Gallium arsenide: GaAs advantages

 Some electronic properties of gallium arsenide are superior to those of silicon.
 It has a higher saturated electron velocity and higher electron mobility, allowing gallium arsenide transistors to function at frequencies in excess of 250 GHz.
-GaAs devices are relatively insensitive to overheating, owing to their wider energy band gap, and they also tend to create less noise (disturbance in an electrical signal) in electronic circuits than silicon devices, especially at high frequencies.
-This is a result of higher carrier mobilities and lower resistive device parasitics.
+GaAs devices are relatively insensitive to overheating due to their wider energy band gap.
+They also tend to create less noise (disturbance in an electrical signal) in electronic circuits than silicon devices, especially at high frequencies, due to higher carrier mobilities and lower resistive device parasitics.
 These superior properties are compelling reasons to use GaAs circuitry in mobile phones, satellite communications, microwave point-to-point links and higher frequency radar systems.
 It is also used in the manufacture of Gunn diodes for the generation of microwaves.

 Another advantage of GaAs is that it has a direct band gap, which means that it can be used to absorb and emit light efficiently.
 Silicon has an indirect band gap and so is relatively poor at emitting light.

 As a wide direct band gap material with resulting resistance to radiation damage, GaAs is an excellent material for outer space electronics and optical windows in high power applications.

 Because of its wide band gap, pure GaAs is highly resistive.
 Combined with a high dielectric constant, this property makes GaAs a very good substrate for integrated circuits and unlike Si provides natural isolation between devices and circuits.
 This has made it an ideal material for monolithic microwave integrated circuits (MMICs), where active and essential passive components can readily be produced on a single slice of GaAs.

 One of the first GaAs microprocessors was developed in the early 1980s by the RCA Corporation and was considered for the Star Wars program of the United States Department of Defense.
 These processors were several times faster and several orders of magnitude more radiation resistant than their silicon counterparts, but were more expensive.
 Other GaAs processors were implemented by the supercomputer vendors Cray Computer Corporation, Convex, and Alliant in an attempt to stay ahead of the ever-improving CMOS microprocessor.
 Cray eventually built one GaAs-based machine in the early 1990s, the Cray-3, but the effort was not adequately capitalized, and the company filed for bankruptcy in 1995.

 Complex layered structures of gallium arsenide in combination with aluminium arsenide (AlAs) or the alloy Al_{x}Ga_{1−x}As can be grown using molecular-beam epitaxy (MBE) or using metalorganic vapor-phase epitaxy (MOVPE).
 Because GaAs and AlAs have almost the same lattice constant, the layers have very little induced strain, which allows them to be grown almost arbitrarily thick.
 This allows extremely high performance and high electron mobility HEMT transistors and other quantum well devices.

 GaAs is used for monolithic radar power amplifiers (but GaN can be less susceptible to heat damage).